 Campus housing includes rooms in residence halls and 640 apartments in the Jardine Apartments in the northwest part of the campus, 532-3790.
 Jardine Apartments provides living space for students who are at least 25 years old or graduate students or student families.
 Some single older students live in Van Zile residence hall.
 Most rooms in the halls are double occupancy, but singles are available.

 There are off-campus rental units available at varying prices.
 There are long waiting lists for public housing.
 The Manhattan Housing Authority is located at 300 N. 5th Street, 785-776-8588.
 If you qualify you may want to try for one of these units.
 Non-Traditional Student Services has information about rental units.
-Also, consult the Consumer/Tenant Affairs office in the Office of Student Activities and Services at the K-State Union.
+Also, consult Off-Campus Housing Support in Holton Hall.

-The Central Mail Service in Dykstra Hall sells stamps, money orders and other postal supplies; weighs, insures and registers mail and receives outgoing mail.
-A self-service postal unit is located in the lower level of the K-State Union.
+The Central Mail Service in Dykstra Hall sells stamps, money orders, and other postal supplies; weighs, insures and registers mail and receives outgoing mail.
+A self-service postal unit is located on the lower level of the K-State Union.
 You can weigh packages, buy stamps, and mail your letters and small packages any time the Union is open.

 With the use of coins and Wildcat photo ID cards, photocopying machines are located in Hale Library, in many of the branch libraries on campus, as well as in some campus buildings.
 The Copy Center at the K-State Union has 10 computers with laser printing capabilities to use for a fee.
 IBM typewriters are available for student use at no charge.
 The Copy Center sells a selection of quality stationery and matching envelopes for resumes and letters of application.
 Several of the colleges also have their own copy centers.
 Please check with your department office for the locations.